 1841 - Joseph Smith held a council in Nauvoo with some of the Twelve to plan the next phase of missionary work.
 (History of the Church, 4:400)

-1884 - The worst massacre of Church members in the South, known as the Cane Creek Massacre, took place during a Church service at the home of W. James Conder on Cane Creek in Lewis County, Tennessee.
+1884 - The worst massacre of Church members in Tennessee, known as the Cane Creek Massacre, took place during a Church service at the home of W. James Conder on Cane Creek in Lewis County, Tennessee.
 Elder William S. Berry and Elder John H. Gibbs were killed by an anti-Mormon mob led by David Hinson, who was killed in the fight by John Riley Hutson.
 Half brothers, John Riley Hutson and W. Martin Conder, were also killed by the mob.
 Sister Malinda Condor was shot and wounded in the hip but would recover enough to walk with a cane.

 1954 - The First Presidency issues a letter counseling members involved in the Indian Student Placement Program to provide the Native American children staying with them in their homes with all the spiritual and cultural opportunities possible in addition to their education at public schools.